lumina-gov/laws/in_force/constitution/rights_and_duties.md

 13. The separation of church and state is a fundamental principle of the duties of the Government; religious organisations are not entitled to any special priviliges, and the Government shall operate fully free of religious persuasion and shall operate fully on the basis of logic, utility, and the protection of human right and the people's direct democracy.
 The Government is secular, and applies nontheism, anticlericalism, and negative atheism for the protection of human right, liberty, and the people's direct democracy from the threat of religious tyranny.

 ### Section 4: Conditions
-The Ministry of Human Services shall protect the following liberties:
 1. Everyone has the right, without any discrimination to:
     1. Work
     2. Choice of employment